bytewatch/ddl-executor/README.md

 * ALTER DATABASE

-# What statements it supports ?
+# What statements does it support?
 This library support 99% MySQL DDL statements.The ddl-executor  can execute statements same as MySQL 5.7 identically, such as complicated statement like this:
 ```
 # -----------------------------------------------